civitai/civitai/src/static-content/careers/ai-systems-dev.md

 ## Qualifications

-- Bachelor's degree in Computer Science, Machine Learning, or a related field.
+- Bachelor's degree in Computer Science, Machine Learning, or a related field or equivalent experience.
 - Experience working with AI models and Python.
 - Familiarity with containerization technologies like Docker or Kubernetes.
 - Proven problem-solving skills and the ability to think critically.